tylern4/docker-clas6/README.md

 I have copied a version from the farm which is precompiled to for CENTOS6.
 I also am working on getting a second docker container which has a copy of clasdb running inside it.

+I have not attempted to run graphics from this docker container, although it should be possible, in theory.

 ## Requirements

 ### For CLAS6 container